reyronald/AppSettingsOverhaul/README.md

 - https://stackoverflow.com/questions/1772140/using-app-config-to-set-strongly-typed-variables
 - http://geekswithblogs.net/DougLampe/archive/2014/11/10/boo-appsettings--yay-applicationsettings.aspx

-However, the former has some limitations that the latter doesn't.
-For instance, with the Application Settings Architecture is not possible to reuse configurations from several projects.
-With a little bit of code, we can bring a high level of robustness to the appSettings mechanism, which in my opinion, may even make it superior in some cases.
-Here I will outline my approach to achieve this and more, without a lot of the noise and generated code Visual Studio produces, which will leave us with a lot cleaner and less "magical" solution.
+However, that doesn’t mean that the appSettings tag is completely useless.
+It still has its place and is widely used because of its simplicity and low overhead in comparison with the alternative.
+Also, the former has some limitations that the latter doesn’t.
+For instance, with the Application Settings Architecture is not possible to share configurations among several projects.

+With a little bit of code, we can bring a high level of robustness to the appSettings mechanism, which in my opinion, may even make it superior in most cases.
+Here I will outline my approach to achieve this and more, without a lot of the noise and generated code Visual Studio produces with other solutions, which will leave us with a lot cleaner and less “magical” solution.
 Something to note is that this only applies as-is to .NET Framework, because configuration handling in .NET Core and .NET Standard is slightly different, although the concept itself can still be transferable.

 ### What we are aiming for